Ethernet IEEE 802.3 Includes:

 Similarly it is possible to plug a Cat 7 cable into an old router that does not support the latest speeds.

-So when buying an Ethernet cable, there is a lot of flexibility.
+This means that when buying an Ethernet cable, there is a lot of flexibility.

-Ethernet cable choices
+Ethernet cable choices summary

 The big decision when buying Ethernet cables is making the choice of the best cable.
 Performance benefit over cost.